 And if a view is important to you look around and check to see if the building next door looks like it might be coming down soon or if there is any current construction that is going to block that view.
 There is never a guarantee that construction in the area is not going to happen, but you don’t want to start off losing your view right away.

 These days a lot of buildings are restricting the ability to lease out units, usually for the first one or two years and then you go on a wait list.
+And Airbnb is out of the question.
 If it is your intention to at some point lease out your unit then check the rules.

 These are just a few things to consider when buying a condo, especially when you are downsizing, because you have been used to a certain standard for many years.
 If you choose well, then you are going to be very happy in your new condo which you can lock up and leave when you go away without a worry.